Where to Eat Thai Food In London guide image

 POWERED BY

 When it comes to recommendations, Supawan is a spot that comes out of our mouths again and again.
-The Thai restaurant in King’s Cross may be understated on first glance, but once you have a bite of the yum khoa tod—a crispy rice salad that tastes like a live rendition of Luck Be A Lady is going on in your mouth—you’ll get what’s going on.
-The dishes here are no-holds-barred and you want as many on your table as possible.
-Phuket-style paneang curry is deeply peanutty and peek gai yad sai (lemongrass-packed chicken wings) are both bowls of food you will not want to share.
+The understated Thai restaurant in King’s Cross is not all singing and dancing on first glance, but once you have a bite of the yum khoa tod—a crispy rice salad that tastes like a live rendition of Luck Be A Lady is going on in your mouth—you’ll get what’s going on here.
+Phuket-style paneang curry is deeply peanutty and peek gai yad sai are lemongrass-packed chicken wings you will not want to share.
 But that’s the way to do it here.
 Share, share, share.

 Esarn Kheaw is one of the OG Thai spots in London.
-It’s been open since the ‘90s and unlike the cultural zeitgeist surrounding scrunchies and Tammy Girl, this place has remained reliably popular.
-For the indecisive among you, prepare yourself for the fact that the menu here spans six pages but our advice is to forego the pad thai and really get into the intensity of the bamboo shoot salad, deep-fried whole sea bass, and the aptly-named Tiger Cry feisty chilli steak number.
+It’s been open since the ‘90s and unlike the cultural zeitgeist surrounding scrunchies and Tammy Girl, this Shepherd's Bush restaurant has remained reliably popular.
+For the indecisive, prepare yourself for the fact that the menu spans six pages.
+Our advice is to forego the pad thai and really get stuck in with the bamboo shoot salad, deep-fried whole sea bass, and the aptly named Tiger Cry feisty chilli steak number.
 Basically, anything with ‘Esarn speciality’ next to it on the menu, you want on your table.

-The Thai-influenced spot in Highbury has been around since 2017 and quickly became a neighbourhood favourite.
+Ever since opening as a pop-up before becoming permanent, Farang has been a neighbourhood favourite in Highbury.
 Small plates like the miang bites (betel leaves stuffed with prawn and pomegranate) and the curries combine British produce with sweet, sour, spicy, and salty Thai flavours.
-The space, once an old-school Italian spot, feels very much like Farang's now—the outside facade has been painted black and the tables inside provide bright colours courtesy of dishes like prawn and herb-laden jungle curry, lurid-looking gai prik, and deep-fried chicken in a blood orange fish sauce glaze.
-Only open Wednesday to Saturday, it’s a spot worth travelling to.
+The space, once an old-school Italian spot, feels very much like Farang's now.
+The outside facade has been painted black while tables inside provide bright colours courtesy of dishes like prawn and herb-laden jungle curry and lurid-looking gai prik—deep-fried chicken in a blood orange fish sauce glaze.

 Chase Sapphire Card Ad